Making Programs for VisionTV

 We are looking for programs that include:

-- Factual content that celebrates and informs Canada’s aging population.
-Including, lifestyle, hobbies, fitness, health, wellness and longevity.
+- Factual content that celebrates and informs Canada’s aging population including, lifestyle, hobbies, fitness, health, wellness and longevity.
+Incredible Zoomers who are living radically and challenging the status quo.

-- Docs about science and aging, such as, stores about the Blue Zone, advances in science and tech to extend life, nature versus nurture in longevity.
+- Docs about the science of aging.
+How and why people are living longer.
+Stories about the Blue Zone, advances in science and tech to extend life and nature versus nurture related to longevity.

-- Music programs featuring well known gospel music.
+- Occasionally, we will consider music programs featuring well known gospel music.
 Sing-a-long style programs similar to the Vision TV Friday primetime music schedule currently.

 Proposals can be submitted at any time following our submission guidelines and must include a signed release form.
 See Submission Guidelines and Release Form below.